What Is Accrued Liability? Definition, Types & Example

 Accrued liabilities will only exist in your business structure when you are using an accrual method of accounting.
 They require a debit to one of your expense accounts, and a credit to the accrued liability account.
 This is then reversed when you make a payment with a credit to the expense or cash account.
 As well as a debit to the accrued liability account.

 With an accrual method of accounting in place, all of the business’s expenses are recorded in financial statements.
 These are recorded in the period of time in which they are incurred.
 However, this may differ from the period of time in which they are actually paid off.

 Accounting For an Accrued Liability

 To account for an accrued liability, you have to make a journal entry.
-When doing the accounts, you would mark a debit and a credit to the business’s expense accounts.
-As well as the accrued liability account.
+When doing the accounts, you would mark a debit to the business’s expense accounts a credit to the accrued liability account.